SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/deploy-with-aws-cloudformation/deploy-multiple-accounts-regions.md

 1. Sign in to the AWS Management console.
 1. Choose an option to invoke AWS CloudFormation Template:
     * Click [this URL](https://console.aws.amazon.com/cloudformation/home#/stacks/quickcreate?templateURL=https://sumologic-appdev-aws-sam-apps.s3.amazonaws.com/aws-observability-versions/v2.10.0/sumologic_observability.master.template.yaml) to invoke the latest Sumo Logic AWS CloudFormation template.
-    * Download the AWS Observability Solution template (S3 Link for cloudformation template): https://sumologic-appdev-aws-sam-apps.s3.amazonaws.com/aws-observability-versions/v2.10.0/sumologic_observability.master.template.yaml to invoke the latest Sumo Logic AWS CloudFormation template.
+    * Download the AWS Observability Solution template (S3 link for Cloudformation template): https://sumologic-appdev-aws-sam-apps.s3.amazonaws.com/aws-observability-versions/v2.10.0/sumologic_observability.master.template.yaml to invoke the latest Sumo Logic AWS CloudFormation template.
     :::note
     If you would like to download or inspect this or other versions of this template, see the [Changelog](../changelog.md).
     :::